mulesoft-consulting/kerberos-auth-custom-policy/README.md

 # kerberos-auth-custom-policy

-This custom policy is applied to Mule4 APIs protect the APIs with Kerberos V5 SPNEGO authentication protocol.
+This custom policy is applied to Mule4 APIs to protect the APIs with Kerberos V5 SPNEGO authentication protocol.
-This policy used a custom plugin- https://github.com/mulesoft-consulting/Mule4-kerberos-Extension.git
+This policy uses custom plugin to do the kerberos ticket validation - https://github.com/mulesoft-consulting/Mule4-kerberos-Extension.git

 ## Deploying to exchange